Customs Clearance UK

-Based on the data included in the export entry, the entry for the inbound clearance can be prepared whilst the vehicle is in transit between the two countries, whether that be by the sea, train or other means.
+Based on the data included in the export entry, the entry for the inbound clearance has to be prepared and completed prior to the vehcile departing form the UK departure point.
 If the data is available in full and if it is routed for immediate clearance by the customs authorities, it could be that the vehicle is permitted to leave the harbour without delay.

 For us to provide a fast and efficient clearance service, requires significant collaboration, involving exporting companies, importers and their hauliers.
 The benefit of fully electronic service is often seen in the immediate release of a vehicle upon arrival in the destination harbour.
 That can only happen if the data pertaining to every consignment contained within the carrying unit is accurately collated, ideally prior to the goods being loaded.

 In the first instance, the shipper must produce customs invoices.
 These will detail the nature, number, packaging type and quantity, the gross and nett weights, the value and the terms of shipment.
 As with any commercial invoice, the purchaser will be identified.
 It may also be a requirement of the importing territory for specific declarations to be included within the body of the document, these may confirm origin, conformance, or other requirements specific to the type of cargo and country rules.

 At the heart of the correct identification of the cargo is the Customs Commodity Code.
 It is the role of the exporter to associate each of their products to the relevant CCC from within the tariff.
 This data must also be shown in the invoice for the shipment to be cleared.